pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Signal

-The signal() function sends a signal to all subscribers of a channel.
+Sends a small control payload to subscribers of a channel.

-- Default payload size limit: 64 bytes (payload only).
-Contact support for higher limits.
+- Payload size limit: 64 bytes (payload only).
+Contact support to increase.

 ### Method(s)

-To Signal a message:
+To Signal a message, you can use:

 ```
 `1pubnub.signal({